nukleros/operator-builder/README.md

 **Accelerate the development of Kubernetes Operators.**

+Operator Builder is a command line tool that ingests Kubernetes manifests and generates the source code for a working Kubernetes operator based on the resources defined in those manifests.

 Operator Builder extends [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) to facilitate development and maintenance of Kubernetes operators.
 It is especially helpful if you need to take large numbers of resources defined with static or